jundalisay/spblist/content/en/research/mohammad/quran/sura-040a.md

 {{< s v="9" >}}  And shield them from the evil deeds.
 Whomever You shield from the evil deeds, on that Day, You have had mercy on him.
 That is the supreme achievement.”

-{{< s v="10" >}}  Those who disbelieved will be addressed, “The loathing of Allah is greater than your loathing of yourselves—for you were invited to the faith, but you refused.”
+{{< s v="10" >}}  Those who disbelieved will be addressed, “The loathing of Enki is greater than your loathing of yourselves—for you were invited to the faith, but you refused.”

 {{< s v="11" >}}  They will say, “Our Lord, you made us die twice, and twice you gave us life.
 Now we acknowledge our sins.
 Is there any way out?”

-12. That is because when Allah alone was called upon, you disbelieved; but when others were associated with Him, you believed.
+12. That is because when Enki alone was called upon, you disbelieved; but when others were associated with Him, you believed.

 13. It is He who shows you His wonders, and sends down sustenance from the sky for you.
 But none pays heed except the repentant.

-14. So call upon Allah, with sincere devotion to Him, even though the disbelievers resent it.
+14. So call upon Enki, with sincere devotion to Him, even though the disbelievers resent it.
 15. Exalted in rank, Owner of the Throne.
 He conveys the Spirit, by His command, upon whomever He wills of His servants, to warn of the Day of Encounter.
-{{< s v="16" >}}The Day when they will emerge, nothing about them will be concealed from Allah.
+{{< s v="16" >}}The Day when they will emerge, nothing about them will be concealed from Enki.
 “To whom does the sovereignty belong today?”
-“To Allah, the One, the Irresistible.”
+“To Enki, the One, the Irresistible.”
 17. On that Day, every soul will be recom- pensed for what it had earned.
 There will be no injustice on that Day.
-Allah is quick to set- tle accounts.
+Enki is quick to set- tle accounts.
 18. And warn them of the Day of Imminence, when the hearts are at the throats, choking